 To keep your vision sharp, you’ll want to take great care of your health so you can avoid problems related to diabetes.

 Over time, high blood sugar can damage the tiny blood vessels in your eyes.
 That can lead to a condition called diabetic retinopathy.
 High blood sugar can also lead to cataracts and glaucoma, which happen earlier and more often when you have diabetes.

-Use these 7 tips to take charge of your disease and protect your eyes:
+Use these seven tips to take charge of your disease and protect your eyes:

-- Schedule appointments with your eye doctor at least once a year so she can spot any problem early and treat it.
-During your exam, your eye doctor will use special drops to widen (“dilate”) your pupils and check the blood vessels in your eyes for early signs of damage.
+Schedule appointments with your eye doctor at least once a year so they can spot any problem early and treat it.
+During your exam, your eye doctor will use special drops to widen (dilate) your pupils and check the blood vessels in your eyes for early signs of damage.

-- Check on your cholesterol levels.
+Check your cholesterol levels.
 All it takes is a blood test to find out how much “bad” LDL and “good” HDL cholesterol you have.
 Too much LDL is linked to blood vessel damage.

 Eat for wellness.
 Go for fruits, vegetables, whole grains, and lean protein.
 If that’s a big change for you, you can get ideas and encouragement from a nutritionist.
 You can also ask your doctor’s advice about when you should eat and how much is OK if you take insulin.